govuk-one-login/ipv-core-back/local-running/README.md

 * Consolidate the setting of parameters with the dev-deploy tool.
 * Integrate more fully with the dev-deploy tool to have local running as a switch within it.
-* Reformat the logs in docker-compose to make the easier to visually parse - https://docs.docker.com/config/formatting/
+* Reformat the core-front and CRI stub logs to make them easier to visually parse.